dallavalentinanicolo/resource-memutator/README.md

 ## Project Overview called "Resource Memutator"

-This is the initial push of a project aimed at creating a custom Mutation Webhook called Resource memutator.
-The webhook is still in its alpha phase, and it is not yet production-ready.
-I'm learning as I develop it, exploring advanced Kubernetes concepts as an SRE/DevOps and enhancing my Go skills through hands-on experience.
-At this stage, it does not mutate resources, but it logs useful information about incoming requests and any memory limit mismatches.
-Any suggestions or help are more than welcome!
+This is the initial push of a project aimed at creating a custom Mutation Webhook called Resource Mutator.
+The webhook is currently in its alpha phase and is not yet production-ready.
+I’m learning as I develop it, exploring advanced Kubernetes concepts as an SRE/DevOps while enhancing my Go skills through hands-on experience.
+Any suggestions or assistance are more than welcome!

-My webhook intercepts API requests when resources like Deployments or StatefulSets are created or updated.
-Instead of modifying those resources, it logs useful details, such as differences between requested and actual memory limits.
-This helps track configuration issues.
-In the near future, I plan to implement functionality that will automatically mutate the resource, ensuring that resource limits match the resource requests based on specific rules.
+The webhook intercepts API requests when resources like Deployments or StatefulSets are created or updated.
+It checks if there is a difference between the requested memory and the actual memory limits.
+If a discrepancy is found, the webhook mutates the resource by adjusting the memory limit to match the requested memory.
+This helps ensure the best configuration practices are followed.

 In short kubeapi will know as we will registry this custom MutatingWebhookConfiguration, you can check under the list of MutatingWebhook: